DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - [Peer practice with spreadsheet skills](https://docs.google.com/spreadsheets/d/1oxbu-wnZ_BXFaoDeKsqRMVpJu8-7d5XBkrhCRpVdLJU/edit#gid=0) in randomly-assigned breakout rooms.
 - Prep for Spreadsheet quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
 - Learn more about our community partner <https://ctcadv.org> and <https://CTSafeConnect.org>
+- Recommended: meet up with your friendly instructors!

 ### More to come